-After receiving the Notice, Perez ceased to prosecute her claims against La Mode.
+After receiving the Notice, Paguta ceased to prosecute her claims against La Mode.
 La Mode never answered the complaint.
-Perez did not voluntarily dismiss the complaint, nor did La Mode move to dismiss for failure to prosecute.
+Paguta did not voluntarily dismiss the complaint, nor did La Mode move to dismiss for failure to prosecute.
 Neither party moved to stay the proceedings.
 The Court did not issue a stay order.
 However, the Court treated the Trustee's Notice as if it effectively stayed the case.
-In March 2010, the Clerk wrote a letter to a Commonwealth agency confirming that Perez had an active lawsuit that was stayed for the pendency of La Mode's bankruptcy case.
+In March 2010, the Clerk wrote a letter to a Commonwealth agency confirming that Paguta had an active lawsuit that was stayed for the pendency of La Mode's bankruptcy case.
 (See ECF No. 5.)
 One month after that letter went out, the bankruptcy case closed.
 (See Order Closing Case, In Re La Mode, Inc., 2:05-bk-26740-VK (Bankr.
 C.D.
 Cal., Apr.
 30, 2010), ECF No. 116.)

-Case 1:06-cv-00017 Document 18 Filed 06/19/12 Page 3 of 5
+Case 1:06-cv-00018 Document 20 Filed 06/19/12 Page 3 of 5

 After the Trustee filed the Notice, nearly five years passed without any activity on this case.
 On April 7, 2011, the Court issued an order to show cause why the stay should not be lifted.
 (ECF No. 6.)
 A month later, the Court lifted "the stay issued on August 15, 2006," and directed that the case "may now be prosecuted as required" by the federal and local rules of procedure.
 (ECF No. 8.)
-The order lifting the stay was served on Perez via U.S. Mail.
+The order lifting the stay was served on Paguta via U.S. Mail.
 Even so, the case again languished without prosecution for almost a year.

-After Erlinda Paguta came to the Clerk's office in early 2012 to inquire about the status of her case, the Court sua sponte set that matter for a status conference on April 9, 2012.
-Her friend Anecia Perez, the plaintiff in this action, also showed up at the April 9 hearing, and the Court called both cases.
-Perez and Paguta appeared pro se.
+After Paguta came to the Clerk's office in early 2012 to inquire about the status of her case, the Court sua sponte set the matter for a status conference on April 9, 2012.
+At the April 9 conference, Paguta appeared pro se.
 La Mode was represented by counsel.
 The Court directed La Mode to respond to the complaint.

-On April 20, La Mode filed the instant motion to dismiss.
-La Mode asserts that because the complaint and service of process were in violation of the automatic stay in the bankruptcy case, they were void ab initio.
-Perez states that she was not aware of the bankruptcy until the stay notice issued in August 2006, and asserts, therefore, that she should not be faulted for any violation of the stay.
+17 On April 20, La Mode filed the instant motion to dismiss.
+La Mode asserts that because the 18 complaint and service of process were in violation of the automatic stay in the bankruptcy case, 19 they were void ab initio.
+Paguta states that she was not aware of the bankruptcy until the stay 20 notice issued in August 2006, and asserts, therefore, that she should not be faulted for any violation 21 22 of the stay.
 (See Opp.)
-She also maintains that the district court case is a "continuation of the case originally filed with the EEOC" prior to La Mode's petitioning for bankruptcy and "should not be construed as a separate filing."
+She also maintains that the district court case is a "continuation of the case 23 originally filed with the EEOC" prior to La Mode's petitioning for bankruptcy and "should not be 24 construed as a separate filing."
 (See Manif.)
+25